speedbdoc/speedbook/README.md

 # About

-Speedb is a library that provides persistent key-value store TEST.&#x20;
+Speedb is a library that provides persistent key-value store.&#x20;

 Keys and values are arbitrary byte arrays.
 The keys are ordered within the key-value store according to a user-specified comparator function.\
 \